DISCLAIMER: This article is for Facebook advertisers who want to up their game. It won’t help users who do not run FB ads.

 User Value measures the actions a user takes AFTER they click on your ad and if this scores poorly, it will completely tank your campaign, ad ranking and can cause a huge spike in your cost per acquisition.

 To avoid a poor user value score, you must ensure that your landing pages match your ad as closely as possible.
-This means using congruent colours and branding, matching your ad copy language, and not making any false claims in your ad creative, copy or headlines.Remember, getting users to click on your ad is only half the battle.
+This means using congruent colours and branding, matching your ad copy language, and not making any false claims in your ad creative, copy or headlines.Getting users to click on your ad is only half the battle.
 The quality of your landing pages is just as (if not more) important than the ad itself.Click To Tweet

 If you’re promoting content, make sure you don’t use clickbait headlines and try to encourage movement (around your website) from your visitors.
 A video is a great way to immediately engage a visitor and have them stick on your landing page for longer.